Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 At the restaurants in Paris, we usually tip 5-10%.
 The same for taxi drivers.
 Or just round up the bill if paying cash.
 Anything above 10% is considered very generous and is really not expected.
 But if the service is exceptional, people will definitely appreciate it.

-We also tip tour guides, but only the ones that do an exceptional job.
-Also here, it depends on you if and how much you tip.
-If we tip, it’s usually 5-10 euros per person depending on the duration of the tour.
+We also tip tour guides, but only the ones who do an exceptional job.
+If we tip, it’s usually 5-10 euros per person, depending on the duration of the tour.

 Drinking Aperol Spritz in front of the Eiffel Tower in Paris